Do you understand the value of creating regular blog content, but still struggle to come up with photography blog ideas?

 #7: You don’t know how to start

-A final reason that coming up with photography blog ideas can sometimes feel hard is that you’re starting off with a blank page and you don’t have any notes or ideas captured anywhere that would give you the foundations of your article.
+A final reason that coming up with photography blog ideas can sometimes feel hard is that you’re starting off with a blank page.
+You don’t have any notes or ideas captured anywhere that would give you the foundations of your article.

 I believe that most people can benefit from content prompts.
 These are ideas, stories, themes or topics that can help you to get the beginnings of a blog article written.

-I have a printable checklist of social media content prompts for photographers in this article and this includes things like “share something you’re working on”, “ask a question”, “tell a story about a time you…” etc. You could use most of these same ideas on your photography blog.
+I have a printable checklist of social media content prompts for photographers in this article.
+This includes things like “share something you’re working on”, “ask a question”, “tell a story about a time you…” etc. You could use most of these same ideas on your photography blog.

-I also talk a lot about national awareness days as being useful content prompts, and I’ll mention them again here because they can be so incredibly useful when trying to come up with marketing content and blog ideas.
+I also talk a lot about national awareness days as being useful content prompts, and I’ll mention them again here.
+They can be so incredibly useful when trying to come up with marketing content and blog ideas.

 There are so many awareness campaigns these days too, so there is something happening pretty much every day of the year that you could potentially use to spark an idea for your content.